Defending Class Actions Using Absent Class Member Discovery

 - Leveraging evidence from putative class members during certification, settlement and trial

-- When are absent class members considered “parties” for the purpose of discovery?
+- When are absent class members considered “parties” for discovery?

 - What factors should defense counsel weigh when evaluating whether and when to conduct discovery of absent class members?

-- How can evidence obtained from absent class members be most effectively used during class certification, settlement and trial?
+- How can evidence obtained from absent class members be used for optimal impact during class certification, settlement and trial?

 Wystan M. Ackerman

 Mr. Ackerman chairs the firm's Class Action Team and has a national class action defense practice.
 He has been... | Read More